The intent of bankruptcy is not to strip you of everything you own. Exemptions allow you to keep many, if not all, of of your belongings.

 Different types of personal property are also protected under federal exemptions.
 For example you can protect up to $4,450 of equity you have in a motor vehicle and up to $1,875 of jewelry.
 You can also protect up to $14,875 worth of household goods, though no item in this category can exceed $700.

 Federal exemptions also offer protections for tools of the trade ($2,800), personal injury recovery ($27,900), and health aids (fully protected).
 The Bankruptcy Code also allows you to apply a wildcard exemption for any property you own that's not covered under another exemption or that exceeds available exemptions.
 Under the wildcard exemption, you're allowed to protect up to $1,475 plus up to $13,950 if haven't fully used the homestead exemption.

 Texas State Exemptions

-Texas state exemptions for personal property are limited in that you cannot exceed $50,000 as a single adult or $100,000 as a family.
-Texas also lays out specific exemptions for up to 2 firearms, animals including pets and livestock (specifically 12 head of cattle and 60 head of other livestock), and athletic and sporting equipment.
+Texas state exemptions for personal property are limited to $50,000 for single adults or $100,000 for families.
+Texas also lays out specific exemptions for up to two firearms, animals including pets and livestock (specifically 12 head of cattle and 60 head of other livestock), and athletic and sporting equipment.